b34c0n5/Kali-Linux-OSINT-VM/README.md

 # Kali_Linux_OSINT_To0ls

-OSINT Tools you will need if you are pentesting with Kali Linux.
+OSINT Tools you will need if you are pentesting with Kali Linux OS.

 Finding information about your target is crucial.
 These OSINT